-The College Board is a national nonprofit membership association dedicated to preparing, inspiring, and connecting students to college and opportunity.
-Founded in 1900, the association is composed of more than 3,900 schools, colleges, universities, and other educational organizations.
-Each year, the College Board serves over three million students and their parents, 22,000 high schools, and 3,500 colleges, through major programs and services in college admission, guidance, assessment, financial aid, enrollment, and teaching and learning.
-Among its best-known programs are the SAT®, the PSAT/NMSQTTM, the Advanced Placement Program® (AP®), and Pacesetter®.
-The College Board is committed to the principles of equity and excellence, and that committeent is embodied in all of its programs, services, activities, and concerns.
+The College Board is a not-for-profit membership association whose mission is to connect students to college success and opportunity.
+Founded in 1900, the association is composed of more than 4,500 schools, colleges, universities, and other educational organizations.
+Each year, the College Board serves over three million students and their parents, 23,000 high schools, and 3,500 colleges through major programs and services in college admissions, guidance, assessment, financial aid, enrollment, and teaching and learning.
+Among its best-known programs are the SAT®, the PSAT/NMSOT®, and the Advanced Placement Program® (AP®).
+The College Board is committed to the principles of excellence and equity, and that committeent is embodied in all of its programs, services, activities, and concerns.